MicrosoftDocs/sql-docs/docs/relational-databases/performance/optimized-plan-forcing-query-store.md

 However, if the Query Store independently captures a query plan that was scoped out by optimized plan forcing, the compilation replay script will be created for a second recompilation of that same query, subject to default recompilation events.
 Learn more about recompilation in [Recompiling Execution Plans](../query-processing-architecture-guide.md#recompiling-execution-plans).

-Even if a compilation replay script was generated, it might not be persisted in the Query Store if the Query Store configured capture policies criteria isn't met, notably the number of execution of that statement, its cumulated compile, and execution times.
+Even if a compilation replay script was generated, it might not be persisted in the Query Store if the Query Store configured capture policies criteria isn't met, notably the number of executions of that statement, its cumulated compile, and execution times.
 In this case, the invalid compilation replay script will be removed from memory asynchronously.

 ## Enable and disable optimized plan forcing

 To enable optimized plan forcing at the database level, use the `ALTER DATABASE SCOPED CONFIGURATION SET OPTIMIZED_PLAN_FORCING = ON` database scoped configuration.
-You must enable Query Store if it is not already enabled.
+You must enable Query Store if it isn't already enabled.

 To disable optimized plan forcing at the database level, use the `ALTER DATABASE SCOPED CONFIGURATION SET OPTIMIZED_PLAN_FORCING = OFF` database scoped configuration.